paraglider-project/paraglider/docs/source/overview/quickstart.rst

                 - name: "gcp"
                   deployment: "projects/${GCP_PROJECT_ID}"

-The ``cloudPlugins`` list may contain one or multiple cloud plugins.
-Though all listed should be reachable (otherwise, requests to the central controller may only result in errors).
-The ``server`` section is used to describe where the central controller will bind on the local machine to serve the HTTP server for users (``port``) and the RPC server for the cloud plugins (``rpcPort``).
-All other hosts/ports are where the other services are expected to be and may or may not be locally hosted.

-The ``invDeployment`` parameter in the cloud plugin specification includes the minimum URI necessary to find the Invisinets resources for that cloud.
-In GCP, this is project ID while in Azure this is the resource group URI.
+Here is a breakdown of the configuration file:

+#. ``server`` defines the orchestrator's host and ports.
+The orchestrator has two ports: ``port`` for an HTTP server for users and ``rpcPort`` for an RPC server for cloud plugins.
+#. ``cloudPlugins`` lists the cloud plugins that Invisinets will use.
+In this example, we only specify one cloud but you can specify multiple clouds.
+#. ``tagService`` defines the host and port for the tag service.
+#. ``namespaces`` lists the namespaces that Invisinets will reference.
+Each namespace consists of a list of clouds that specifies the cloud name and deployment URI.

 Startup Services
 ----------------